18F/chat/README.md

 This is a small wrapper around [slackin](https://github.com/rauchg/slackin) to allow the public to join 18F's Slack channels.

+*It only makes sense to use this repository directly if you are 18F staff, but the implementation may be useful to fork for others.*

+## Adding new public channels

+1. Create the channel in Slack.
+The channel name should end in `-public`, so that it's explicit that non-staff are present.
+1. Send a pull request [adding the new channel](https://github.com/18F/chat/edit/master/channels.js), including the following information:
+    * The reasoning for creating the channel
+    * Who will be the moderators
+1. Drop the link to the pull request into #wg-opensource.

 ## Setup

 ### Local